-One main output from the Scientific Department during 2021 was the evidence data derived from the S&TC Riverfly Census and the SmartRivers initiative.
-The Department has overseen the development of a national on-line database of the locally derived evidence supplied by the SmartRivers' volunteers.
+One main output is the invertebrate data on water quality from the re-run of the Riverfly Census and our SmartRivers initiative.
+We have developed and continue to expand our national on-line database of the locally derived evidence supplied by the SmartRivers' volunteers.
 This database provides evidence to assist local river restoration projects and assists our lobbying for improved water quality and ecosystem health that is better able to support abundant wild fish populations.

-The team has also produced a web-based heat map of salmon farm sea lice levels to provide a platform to analyse rank farm by farm performance.
-This tool will provide a valuable policy assist as well as educating the public in the impact of sea lice from salmon farms.
-A literature review of the impact of salmon farming on wild salmon and sea trout.
-Has been produced alongside the heat map.
+We also continue to develop our web-based heat map of salmon farm sea lice levels to provide a platform to analyse rank farm by farm performance.
+This tool is providing a valuable policy assist as well as educating the public in the impact of sea lice from salmon farms.
+Reports on the impact of salmon farming on wild salmon and sea trout and several educational films have been produced alongside the heat map.

-The Department is engaged in a number of other issues such as chemical pollution as we try to support all our policy work with sound scientific evidence.
-Where this is not possible from our in-house or directly commissioned research, the Science department sources data from relevant peer-reviewed papers from across academia and independent professionals.
-We also responded to several consultations during 2021, where scientific input was essential.
+We are active in a number of other issues such as chemical pollution as we try to support all our policy work with sound scientific evidence.
+Our evidence was embodied in a joint report with the RSPB and others.
+We source data from relevant peer-reviewed papers from across academia and independent professionals to supplement our own evidence.
+We also responded to several consultations during 2022, where scientific input was essential.